 Malibu, CA Realtor

-Teaching American Indian Studies at a Nebraska Community College.
-Winnebago Tribal Historian for the Winnebago Tribal Council in Nebraska.
+Director of Indian Studies at Little Priest Tribal College and the President of the Winnebago Historical Society as well as Winnebago Tribal Historian for the Winnebago Tribal Council in Nebraska.